Hair Salon Loyalty Programme: Rebook 70% of Clients

 - Free add-on services as rewards (not haircuts)

-- Bonus stamps for color, treatments, and rebooking
+- Bonus stamps for colour, treatments, and rebooking

 - Automated reminders at week 5-6